AccelNA/timeLogs/README.md

 ![Grid Dynamic Date Page](https://github.com/AccelNA/aws-coe/blob/master/contents/images/Grid-Dynamic-Date.png)<br/>
 <hr/>

 Then we will select **PROJECT** and **TASK**, After that we will eneter time to spend in each tasks.
 In each grid value entered you can click **_+_** button for generating next grid value.
 When you click on **_+_** button it will automatically save all data previous grid row value.
 The delete button available for deleting a row from grid.
 Only few project will show in project drop down box.
 That project should be assigned to each employee by _Admin_ user in admin configuration page.
 In React date picker have facility to choose both months and day without regular navigation.
 The React grid which is showing data have the facilty to sort and search funcionality.

+Tha another module with unique feature is project assign to employee from Admin part.
+In this module we are using auto complete facility to add an employee to project.
+Both projects and employees are showing as autocomplete and after click on **assign** button the data are save into database and showing in the below table.
+The image is showing below.

 [Technologies Used]: #Technology
 [Features]: #Features